TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 ## Dataset and Dataloder

-Now that we have our data as normalized tensor objects, its time to express it as an element of Pytorch Dataset class that later will be fed into a Pytorch Dataloader.
+Now that we have our data as normalized tensor objects, its time to express it as an element of the Pytorch Dataset class that later will be fed into a Pytorch Dataloader.
 The former stores all your data, and the latter can be used to iterate through it, manage batches, transform the data, and much more.
 This two-step procedure keeps your data manageable and helps to simplify your machine learning pipeline.

 The standard way of using customize dataset in Pytorch is to create a subclass of Pytorch Dataset class.
 This subclass needs at least two methods, ``__len__`` and ``__getitem__``.
 The former gives the length of the dataset and the latter allows us to slice over its elements.
 In principle we can create a dataset using directly the pre-processed data.
 However, its a good and common practice to incorporate this step inside Dataset class methods.
 This is achieved by adding an additional `transform` parameter.